 |Older than 19 years of age||2.7 L (11 cups)|

+When sugar-sweetened beverages are replaced with water, this will result in a decrease in overall caloric intake with no negative benefit on health.
 Your kids are running around all day in the sun, so what do your offer them to drink?
-We are here to tell you that water does just as good a job of hydration as sugar-sweetened beverages like Gatorade and PowerAde.
+We are here to tell you that water does just as good a job of hydration as sugar-sweetened beverages like Gatorade and PowerAde for exercise less than about an hour and a half, and when paired with the right foods to fuel their fitness.
 In fact, switching out the sugary beverages for water can lower children’s intake of empty calories by an average of 235 calories and lower their risk for childhood obesity.
 Empty calories are calories from food with no nutritional value and most of the time end up in body fat production.
 Say yes to good old-fashioned water and no to childhood obesity.
 Be aware of how companies market junk beverages to your children and know how to stop it!

-Ways to decrease the amount of sweetened beverages your child (and you!) consume and promote healthy hydration and health:
+There are many ways to decrease the number of sweetened beverages your child (and you!) consume and promote healthy hydration and health.
+Here are a few ideas to get you started:

 For more on sweetened beverages, read Health Problems Associated with Sweetened Beverages